The timetable of the General Meetings of Shareholders in 2017 is as follows:

-Each notice contains the agenda of the General Meeting (including the text of the proposed resolution, where applicable), as well as detailed information and instructions for shareholders, subscription rights holders and debenture holders wishing to attend the meeting.
+Each notice contains the agenda of the General Meeting (including the text of the proposed resolution, where applicable), as well as detailed information and instructions for shareholders, subscription rights holders, debenture holders and convertible debenture holders wishing to attend the meeting.

 A shareholder may attend a General Meeting in person or by proxy.
 The power of attorney forms are available as indicated in the notice and posted on the website (and enclosed with the invitation sent to registered shareholders).

-Holders of debentures and holders of subscription rights can attend a General Meeting in person only and are not entitled to vote.
+Holders of debentures, holders of convertible debentures, and holders of subscription rights can attend a General Meeting in person only and are not entitled to vote.